awslabs/sagemaker-debugger/docs/tensorflow.md

 ### Debugger with AWS Training Containers and Script Mode

+In case you want to run your own training script and debug using the SageMaker TensorFlow framework with script mode and Debugger, the smdebug client library provides the hook constructor that you can add to the training script and retrieve tensors.

 #### 1. Create a hook

-If you want to use your own training script using the SageMaker TensorFlow framework with script mode and Debugger, the smdebug client library provides the hook constructor that you can add to the training script and retrieve tensors.
  To create the hook constructor, add the following code.

 ```
 import smdebug.tensorflow as smd
 hook = smd.{hook_class}.create_from_json_file()
 ```

 Depending on the TensorFlow versions for your model, you need to choose a hook class.
-There are three hook constructor classes that you can pick and replace `{hook_class}`.
+There are three hook constructor classes that you can pick and replace `{hook_class}`: `KerasHook`, `SessionHook`, and `EstimatorHook`.

-*`KerasHook`*
+##### KerasHook

 Use if you use the Keras `model.fit()` API.
 This is available for all frameworks and versions of Keras and TensorFlow. `KerasHook` covers the eager execution modes and the gradient tape feature that are introduced from the TensorFlow framework version 2.0.
 For example, you can set the Keras hook constructor by adding the following code into your training script.
 ```